-The CM-Certificate attribute contains a CM Device certificate.
-The CM Device certificate binds the CM's identifying information to its RSA public key.
-The certificate is signed by the Manufacturer CA or CableLabs Mfg CA, and that signature can be verified by a CMTS that knows the corresponding public key.
+The CM-Certificate attribute contains a CM Device Certificate.
+The CM Device Certificate binds the CM's identifying information to its RSA public key.
+The certificate is signed by the CableLabs Device CA, and that signature can be verified by a CMTS that knows the corresponding public key.

-The Security-Capabilities attribute is a compound attribute describing the CM's security capabilities: supported data encryption algorithms, data authentication algorithms, and versions of the DOCSIS Security protocol22.
+The Security-Capabilities attribute is a compound attribute describing the CM's security capabilities: supported data encryption algorithms, data authentication algorithms, and versions of the DOCSIS Security protocol.4